docker-training/security-workshop/README.md

 # security-workshop
-Private Repository for Security Workshop Hands on Labs.
+Repository for Security Workshop Hands on Labs.